Pound–Drever–Hall technique: PDH readout function

-This field may be regarded as the superposition of three components.
+This field may be regarded as the superposition of three frequency components.
 The first component is an electric field of angular frequency ω, known as the carrier, and the second and third components are fields of angular frequency ω + ω_{m} and ω − ω_{m}, respectively, called the sidebands.

 In general, the light Er reflected out of a Fabry–Pérot two-mirror cavity is related to the light Ei incident on the cavity by the following transfer function:

 where α = ωL/c, and where r1 and r2 are the reflection coefficients of mirrors 1 and 2 of the cavity, and t1 and t2 are the transmission coefficients of the mirrors.

 Applying this transfer function to the phase-modulated light Ei gives the reflected light Er: